Chancellor of Germany: Weimar Republic (1919–1933)

 The office of chancellor (Reichskanzler) was continued in the Weimar Republic.
 The Weimar Constitution provided for a two-part executive consisting of a Reich president and a government made up of Reich ministers and a Reich chancellor (Article 52) who determined the guidelines of the government's policy (Article 56).

 The constitution stipulated that the president appoint and dismiss the chancellor and ministers.
 The ministers were appointed by the president on the recommendation of the chancellor (Article 53), and members of the government required the confidence of the Reichstag (Article 54).
 The provisions gave rise to the question of who in fact was responsible for forming the government.

 Constitutional law expert Ernst Rudolf Huber said that the constitution had tacitly assumed that the president would have discussions with party leaders in the Reichstag before he made ministerial appointments.
 Based on these talks, the president would get a sense of which potential chancellor would be able to build a stable majority in the Reichstag.
 According to the sense of the Weimar Constitution, the president was thus to have the initiative.
 The task of putting together the Reich government was nevertheless the responsibility of the chancellor.
 The president could not appoint anyone as minister whom the chancellor had not proposed.

 The chancellor alone had to answer to the Reichstag and the president for the policy guidelines, and he determined whether the conduct of business by the individual Reich ministries conformed to the guidelines.
 The government's decisions required a majority vote of the ministers, who sitting together were known as the National Ministry (Article 58).
 The chancellor could therefore be outvoted, as could a department minister.
 The chancellor presided over the government, and he had to conduct business in accordance with given rules of procedure.

 In practice the Reich chancellor's power to determine political guidelines was limited by his own party as well as the other parties in the governing coalition.
 The Weimar chancellors were accordingly men whose strength lay in mediation rather than political initiative.
 Constitutionally, there was also the fact that the president had certain special rights.
-The actions of the president required the countersignature of the chancellor or the minister or ministers concerned, but the president always had to be informed about matters of foreign and defense policy.
+The actions of the president required the countersignature of the chancellor or the minister or ministers concerned, but the president always had to be informed about matters of foreign and defence policy.

 The Reichstag could call for the dismissal of any member of the government, including the chancellor.
 Under Articles 54 and 59, the Reichstag could also impeach the chancellor as well as the ministers and the president before the State Court for the German Reich (Staatsgerichtshof für das Deutsche Reich), the Weimar Republic's constitutional court.